karma-runner/karma/docs/config/04-preprocessors.md

 These preprocessors/plugins are shipped with Karma by default:
 - [coffee]
 - [html2js]
+  - Note any .html files listed in the files section must be referenced at run time as `window.__html__['template.html']`.
+[Learn more](html2js).
+  - If this preprocessor is disabled, included .html files will need `base/` added to beginning of their path reference.
+See [discussion in issue 788][issue788].

 Additional preprocessors can be loaded through [plugins], such as:
 - [coverage]